portlandcodeschool/primer/syllabus.md

 ## Team Project

-After you have had a chance to build a couple of web sites yourself, you'll have the opportunity to work on a team to build web sites for clients.
+After you have had a chance to build a couple of web sites yourself, you'll have the opportunity to work on a team to several build web sites for clients.

-The first project (Basic Primer) requires your team to take the specifications for a pre-defined web site and build the site from scratch.
+The first projects (Basic Primer) requires your team to take the specifications for a pre-defined web site and build the site from scratch.

-The second project (Extended Primer) requires your team to interview "the client" (PCS staff), develop site specifications, get client approval, and build the site from scratch or use Wordpress to build it, depending on client requirements.
+The second set of projects (Primer Pro) requires your team to interview "the client" (PCS staff), develop site specifications, get client approval, and build the site from scratch or use Wordpress to build it, depending on client requirements.

 ## Additional requirements